MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-disaster-recovery-oracle-landing-zone.md

 Shared storage clustering technologies provide unique attributes that can help achieve your business goals.
 One such technology you can adapt on Azure is Pacemaker/Corosync (PCS) cluster with shared storage.
 You can use managed disks or Azure NetApp Files as shared storage for PCS Cluster instances.
 Using PCS cluster doesn't duplicate data and provides a virtual IP service with a static IP address/network name that doesn't change across failovers.

-**NOTE:** PCS Cluster is not an Oracle certified solution.
+**NOTE:** PCS Cluster isn't an Oracle certified solution.
 Consider this when determining your high availability architecture.

 :::image type="content" source="media/reference-architecture-pacemaker-cluster.png" alt-text="Diagram showing high availability configuration with Pacemaker for Oracle on Azure Virtual Machines landing zone accelerator.":::

 #### Use proximity placement groups